-▶ Section 23 - PRODUCTION EXPENSES paid by you and others for "this place" in 1987 Include farm production expenses paid by you, your landlord, contractors, or anyone else for crops, livestock, or poultry produced on "this place."
+Section 23 - PRODUCTION EXPENSES paid by you and others for "this place" in 1987 Include farm production expenses paid by you, your landlord, contractors, or anyone else for crops, livestock, or poultry produced on "this place."
 Include expenses incurred in 1987 even if they were not paid for in 1987.
-Please estimate if exact figures are not known.
-Refer to the individual expenditure items below for further explanations
+Please estimate if exact figures are not Definite the set of the set known.
+Refer to the individual expenditure items below for further explanations.